-- Objective Quality open spaces. - Strategic initiative Buildings and landscaping are suitable for the immediate environment and reflect community values.
+Objective Quality open spaces.

+Strategic initiative Buildings and landscaping are suitable for the immediate

 If the masterplan is adopted, this could create expectations in the community that all recommendations, as well as the associated indicative concept design for the Burns Beach Coastal Node will be implemented by the City or otherwise achieved in the near future.
 The community's expectations will need to be carefully managed in this regard, particularly in relation to implementation of the coastal node concept design.